 Merrell Moab 2 Waterproof are great hiking shoes in many different conditions.

-Always carry a rain jacket, the North Face for ladies or North Face Resolve for men
+Always carry a light rain jacket when hiking, the North Face for ladies or North Face Resolve for men

-Quick dry trekking pants is great for hiking Columbia hiking pants for men and Columbia hiking pants or yoga stretch pants for ladies.
+Quick dry trekking pants are great for hiking Columbia hiking pants for men and Columbia hiking pants or yoga stretch pants for ladies.

 I always pack a BUFF Multifunctional Headwear – for sun and wind protection (doubles as a face mask).

-Trekking Poles – great if you have knee or ankle problems, also helpful in the mud or if it slippery on the trail, TrailBuddy Hiking Sticks are very well rated, good value for money, aluminium trekking poles.
-If you want top of the line Black Diamond Trail Trekking Poles.
+Trekking Poles – great if you have knee or ankle problems, also helpful in the mud or if it slippery on the trail, TrailBuddy Hiking Sticks are very well-rated, good value for money, aluminum trekking poles.

 Like this post?
 Pin it!